marinednadude/NOAA-PMEL-OME_Komai_MiDeca_mt16S_PCR-Protocol_BeBOP/NOAA-PMEL-OME-Komai-MiDeca-mt16S-PCR-Protocol-BeBOP.md

 ### Summary

 This protocol is for amplifying a highly variable region in the 16S small ribosomal subunit RNA gene in decapods.
-The primers (forward: MiDeca-F (CHANGE), reverse: MiDeca-R (CHANGE)) were first presented in [Komai et al. 2024](https://mbmg.pensoft.net/article/33835/).
+The primers (forward: Komai_MiDeca_mt16S-F, reverse: Komai_MiDeca_mt16S-R) were first presented in [Komai et al. 2024](https://mbmg.pensoft.net/article/33835/).
 The target amplicon size is 148-189 base pairs.

 The protocol presented here is intended as the first PCR of a two-step PCR next-generation sequencing library preparation using Illumina Nextera Unique Dual Indices.
 Our written protocol does not include the second PCR step in which unique library-specific barcodes are attached to each round 1 PCR product.

 ### Method Description and Rationale

-This protocol was chosen because it successfully amplifies decapod species in an eDNA oe tissue.
+This protocol was chosen because it successfully amplifies decapod species in both eDNA and tissue samples.
 Our protocol uses the same primers as Komai et al. 2024.
 Our protocol uses the same polymerase and thermocycling conditions as MMARINeDNA 12S MiFish protocol, but is 25 µL in total reaction volume.
-We intentionally chose this protocol to facilitate greater recovery and resolution of decapod species from PMEL OME eDNA time series.
+We intentionally chose this protocol to facilitate greater recovery and resolution of decapod species from PMEL OME eDNA time series, particularly in the recovery of decapod zooplankton taxa.

 ### Spatial Coverage and Environment(s) of Relevance

-This protocol has been used to amplify extracted DNA from hundreds of filtered seawater samples and plankton net tow samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea, and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
+This protocol has been used to amplify extracted DNA from hundreds of bulk plankton net tow samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean (primarily off California, Oregon, Washington).
 Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).

 ### Personnel Required